Discover Mongolia’s Gobi Desert

 Camping like the Nomads

-Another thing these camps come with is heat and air conditioning!
-This heat and air conditioning are all natural; the ways the tents are made make sure you stay warm when it is cold and cool when it is hot.
-When it is hot out, there is an open frame window on top, a wooden wall section which you can open the curtains, and a door that faces to the south, so when winds from the northwest come through, it becomes cool inside.
-When it is cold out, the tents are covered with thick felts and sheep wool; a fire is lit in the middle so where the tent warms very fast.
+Another thing these camps provide is heat and air conditioning!
+This heat and air conditioning are all natural; the ways the tents are made ensure you stay warm when it is cold and cool when it is hot.
+When it is hot out, there is an open frame window on top, a wooden wall section that you can open the curtains, and a door that faces to the south, so when winds from the northwest come through, it cools down inside.
+When it is cold out, the tents are covered with thick felts and sheep wool; a fire is lit in the middle so that the tent warms very fast.

-In Ger camps, you are likely to eat more traditional style Mongolian dishes, but there are still plenty of westernized dishes to be found and eaten in restaurants.
+In Ger camps, you are likely to encounter more traditional-style Mongolian dishes, but restaurants also offer plenty of westernized dishes for you to find and enjoy.

 Translated, Naadam means festival.
 As some people describe it, this is Mongolia’s national version of the Olympic Games.
 It falls on July 11th and 12th, and it is one of the biggest celebrations all year.
 Many people express their pride for their country by wearing national costumes, and during the festival, they consume special festival food.

 There are three national sports that take place during this festival.
 They are wrestling, archery, and horse racing.
 Horse racing is very different than what the western world expects.
 The jockeys are very young, between the ages of 8 and 15 years old.
 They do not use a saddle either, because, well… the lighter, the faster!
 There are five different types of horse races that are all based on the horses’ age.
 Everyone, especially those in the nomadic culture, enjoys and loves these races; they feel a strong connection to the horse.